-News came out recently that Cornell University is lowering its maximum credits per semester for engineering students in an effort to support student’s mental health.
+News came out recently that Cornell University is lowering its maximum credits per semester for engineering students in an effort to support student’s mental health and decrease student burnout.

 The article linked above reports that student’s mental health is a large concern at universities like Cornell, especially in STEM (Science, Technology, Engineering, Math) fields.
 The pressure to get the best grades, get the best score on exams, and perform well enough to stand out in the field has driven students to “a sense of despair and hopelessness”.